Open-Superintelligence-Lab/blueberry-llm/experiments/exp9_muon_vs_adam/README.md

 **🎯 Key Result: Muon is 10.32% better than Adam!**

+**Note:** This comparison used non-optimized Adam (LR=0.001 was default baseline at 500 steps giving loss 5.7517).
+After discovering Adam's optimal LR is indeed 0.001 at 200 steps (loss 6.7262), we confirmed Adam was already well-tuned.

 ### Final Optimal Configuration

 After comprehensive testing, the **absolute best Muon configuration** is: